__ _ _ __ ___

 Will I lose my old-style login/password?

-However, you will be entering your username/password into a UI controlled by the OpenID Provider, not the client.
+However, you will be entering your username/password into a UI controlled by the homeserver, not the client.

 How do I do social login with this?

-Similar to how the homeserver achieves this today, the OpenID Provider can act as an identity broker and support login via upstream social (and other) identity providers.
+Similar to how the homeserver achieves this today, the next-gen auth implementation in homeservers can act as an identity broker and support login via upstream social (and other) identity providers.

 How will this look in native mobile apps?